rajesh-kc/resource-maintenance-and-management/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the GNU License

 ## Acknowledgments

-Thanks to my project counseller and co-ordinator for supporting to accomplish this project.
+Thanks to my project counsellor and co-ordinator for the guidance to accomplish this project.